Hamiltonian thermodynamics on symplectic manifolds: A brief review of symplectic geometry

 \subsection{Lagrangian submanifolds}

 Let us now define Lagrangian submanifolds which will be of chief interest in the context of thermodynamics.
-Consider a submanifold \(L \subset \mathcal{M}\) such that \(\phi: L \rightarrow \mathcal{M}\) is the relevant inclusion map.
-Then, if \(\phi^* \omega = 0\), the submanifold \(L\) is said to be an isotropic submanifold of \((\mathcal{M},\omega)\).
-Resorting to local (Darboux) coordinates as in (\ref{omegadarboux}), one finds that an isotropic submanifold should not possess a pair of \(q^i\) and \(p_i\) for the same \(i\).
-Then, it is somewhat intuitive that the dimensionality of an isotropic submanifold is less than or equal to half the dimensionality of the symplectic manifold, i.e., \({\rm dim~}L \leq n\) if \({\rm dim~}\mathcal{M} = 2n\).
-If \(L\) is a maximal-dimensional isotropic submanifold, i.e., it is \(n\)-dimensional and satisfies the condition \(\omega|_{L} = 0\), then it is called a Lagrangian submanifold.
-It turns out that all the Lagrangian submanifolds are \(n\)-dimensional and that their local structure is determined by the condition \(\theta|_L = d\mathcal{F}\), for some suitable function \(\mathcal{F}\).
-Using the expression (\ref{thetadarboux}), we get

-The function \(\mathcal{F}(q^i)\) is termed as the generator of the Lagrangian submanifold.
-Notice that one can perform a Legendre transform on \(\mathcal{F}(q^i)\) to get a function which generates a different Lagrangian submanifold; the two Lagrangian submanifolds are diffeomorphic if the Legendre transform connecting the two generators is non-singular \cite{arnold} (see \cite{new4} for some related discussion).
+Consider a submanifold $L \subset \mathcal{M}$ such that $\phi: L \hookrightarrow \mathcal{M}$ is the relevant inclusion map.
+Then, if $\phi^* \omega = 0$, the submanifold $L$ is said to be an isotropic submanifold of $(\mathcal{M},\omega)$.
+Resorting to local (Darboux) coordinates as in (\ref{omegadarboux}), one finds that an isotropic submanifold should not possess a pair of $q^i$ and $p_i$ for the same $i$.
+Then it is somewhat intuitive that the dimensionality of an isotropic submanifold is less than or equal to half the dimensionality of the symplectic manifold, i.e., ${\rm dim~}L \leq n$ if ${\rm dim~}\mathcal{M} = 2n$.
+If $L$ is a maximal-dimensional isotropic submanifold, i.e., it is $n$-dimensional and satisfies the condition $\omega|_{L} = 0$, then it is called a Lagrangian submanifold.
+It turns out that all the Lagrangian submanifolds are $n$-dimensional and that their local structure is determined by the condition $\theta|_L = d\mathcal{F}$, for some suitable function $\mathcal{F}$.
+Using the expression (\ref{thetadarboux}), we get where $i \in \{1,2,\cdots,n\}$.
+The function $\mathcal{F}(q^i)$ is termed as the generator of the Lagrangian submanifold.
+Notice that one can perform a Legendre transform on $\mathcal{F}(q^i)$ to get a function which generates a different Lagrangian submanifold; the two Lagrangian submanifolds are diffeomorphic if the Legendre transform connecting the two generators is nonsingular \cite{arnold} (see \cite{new4} for some related discussion).